 MLA programs are organized as follows:

-- Members: access to member-only resources and communities, such as Sections and Special Interest Groups (SIGs)
+- Members: access to member-only resources and communities, such as caucuses and committees

-- Sections: large groups of members who coalesce around major themes of long-term concern to the membership, such as, but are not limited to, types of libraries or library functions.
-Section members share information with each other and the general membership in order to educate, strategize, and further the aims of the Association.
+- Caucuses: groups of members who coalesce around major themes of long-term concern to the membership, such as, but are not limited to, types of libraries or library functions.
+Caucuses also coalesce around specialized or topical themes of concern.
+Members share information with each other and the general membership in order to educate, strategize, and further the aims of the Association.

 - Chapters: regional groups of individuals (no MLA membership requirement) who offer regional meetings, continuing education opportunities, newsletters, networking, and many other programs and services.